ottolau/CloudChamberTrackClassification/README.md

 path/to/image.jpg,x1,y1,x2,y2,class_name
 ```

 The annotation file can be prepared by [labelImg](https://github.com/tzutalin/labelImg).
-For converting the annotation file to the images and the `mapping.csv` used in this project, run:
+For converting the annotation file to the images and the `mapping.csv` used in this project, put the data under folder `Data` and run:

 ```
-python convertdataset_classification.py
+python labelImgXML2CSV.py -i [folderDir]
 ```

 The `mapping.csv` contains the path to the image and the class of it.